albertomh/DepositDuck-api/README.md

 ### Fixtures

 Fixtures with data needed during development and e2e tests can be found in `local/database/init-scripts/`.
 These are applied as part of the `just migrate` script.
 The development fixture creates an admin user: `admin@example.com // password`.
+See [E2E users](#e2e-users)
+below for information on users available during e2e scenarios and how to use these.

 ### Frontend